Raisa151/Personal_Projects/Kidney_Disease_Prediction/readme.txt

 Detail:
-Kidney disease prediction using neural network.
+Kidney Disease Prediction using Neural Network.
 This is a classification problem as well.

 Dataset:
 The data type is numerical.
 The dataset is collected from kaggle.
 The link is given below.